kuunidoll/intro-P/README.md

 # intro-P
 hiii im kuni or vivi
-im 16 plus sapphic im audhd with anxiety woow and abandonment issues !! use he/him with me only,she/her if close im a big yuri enjoyer any type unless itz illegal . my main interests are kiamei, ggz//hi3 in general, my ocs , cthulhu mythos and albedo.
+im 16 and sapphic im audhd with anxiety woow and abandonment issues !! use he/him with me only,she/her if close im a big yuri enjoyer any type unless itz illegal . my main interests are kiamei, ggz//hi3 in general, my ocs , cthulhu mythos and albedo.